arez/arez/README.md

 * Add Async helper to extras.
 Can be canceled/disposed.
 Has an Observable state field that indicates current status.
 Triggers an "Action" on async completion.
 Useful for handling async http calls etc.

+* Add Spy event such as ContainerDefinitionStarted/ContainerDefinitionCompleted when defining container instances.

 * Add container (a.k.a. scope) to actions, ComputedValue and Observables???

 * Support whyRun if config enables it.
 Possibly through Spy interface?